cbeams/spring-3.1-review/main/slides.md

 !SLIDE bullets
 # Servlet 3.0
-* As discussed earlier
+* as discussed earlier
-* Primarily focused on config
+* primarily focused on config
 * Spring 3.2 will focus on async use cases

 !SLIDE bullets